- ์กํ ์ฑ ๋ฐ๋ฌผ๊ด

 Heonhwa-ro

-Gangneung Heonhwa-ro, running along the coast facing the sea cliffs, is considered to be the best drive course on the East Coast.
+Gangneung Heonhwa-ro, which runs along the sea facing the coastal cliffs,is considered the best coastal drive course on the East Coast.

-It was also featured in the final episode of the tvN drama <Signal> through aerial photography.
+It was also featured in the final episode of the tvN drama <Signal> through aerial filming.

-It is the road closest to the sea in Korea, extending from Geumjin Beach in Okgye-myeon, Gangneung-si, north to Simgok Port, and then to Jeongdongjin Port.
+It is the closest road to the sea in Korea, extending from Geumjin Beach in Okgye-myeon, Gangneung-si, north through Simgok Port to Jeongdongjin Port.

 The Geumjin Beach-Simgok Port section, which opened in 1998, is a coastal road, while the Simgok Port-Jeongdongjin Port section, which was extended in 2001, is an inland road.

-The road's name comes from the fact that the scenery here is similar to that of the <Heonhwaga> story recorded in the 《Samguk Yusa》.
+The road's name comes from the fact that the scenery here is similar to the setting of <Heonhwaga> (Song of the Dedicated Flower) found in Samguk Yusa (Memorabilia of the Three Kingdoms).

-During the Silla period, when the Pureunggong was appointed as the governor of Gangneung, he was having lunch on the beach when he saw azalea flowers blooming beautifully on a thousand-foot cliff next to him.
+During the Silla Dynasty, when a nobleman named Sunjeonggong was appointed as the governor of Gangneung, he was having lunch by the seaside

-The Pureunggong's wife, the Surobuin, wanted those flowers, but no one dared to pick them.
+His wife, Surobuin, desired the flowers, but no one dared to get them until

-Then, an old man passing by picked the flowers and presented them to her, singing the <Heonhwaga>.
+a passing old man picked the flowers and presented them to her, singing <Heonhwaga>.